 - If your long-term capital gains for the year are greater than your capital losses (including short-term and long-term losses), then you have a “net capital gain.”

-- Short-term capital gains are taxed at your regular income tax rate.
+- Short-term are taxed at your regular income tax rate.
 The maximum tax rate for long-term capital gains is 15% for most taxpayers (for 2009).
 Particular types of long-term capital gains are taxed at 25% to 28%.
 Some lower-income individuals may even qualify for a 0% tax rate on their net capital gains.

 - Net capital losses can be claimed for a tax deduction.
 If you have more capital losses than gains, you may be able to deduct the difference on your tax return to reduce your taxable income.